mihaeu/kosa/README.md

 ## Open Questions

+ - [x] ~~how are top and bottom row actions matched together?~~
- - how do mechs move other units?
+ - [ ] how do mechs move other units?
- - how to units move resources?
+ - [ ] how do units move resources?
- - how are top and bottom row actions matched together?
+ - [ ] who validates the information? read request is easy and goes straight to game info, for write requests we have to first validate the request

+        example "red can always take the same action": valid action
+                special: red -> top action multiple times
+                others: last top action different or none? is bottom action -> last action of same user and matches top action?

+        example "yellow can use resources for payment":

 ## Contributing